 There are also bulk mailing and texting features, and an informative dashboard that lets you see your emails, text, and leads in one place.

-Some users have complained about it sometimes being glitchy.
+- Some users have complained about being glitchy.

 In the real estate business, it is critically important to stay on top of your customers’ needs and to be agile enough to respond to prospects, manage relationships with clients, and stay top-of-mind for referrals.
 A good CRM should help you to do exactly that.
 And in an industry that is fiercely competitive, this could make all the difference.
 Choosing the right commercial real estate CRM is therefore a decision that will have a profound impact on your business.
 We have highlighted some important considerations to make and rounded up some of the best CRMs for realtors that are currently available to help you along in finding the best value for your specific situation.